-The discontinuation of a program (see Form K Request for Discontinuation/Moratorium of a Degree program or Certificate in Section III) requires the same procedure as that outlined for planning and establishing a new degree program.
-The dean, Provost, and appropriate curriculum committees must discuss the proposed discontinuation.
+The discontinuation of a program (see Form K Request for Discontinuation/Moratorium of a Program in Section III) requires the same procedure as that outlined for planning and establishing a new degree program.
+The Dean, Provost, and appropriate curriculum committees must discuss the proposed discontinuation.
 Provisions must be made for students currently enrolled in the program.
-Once the Provost has approved discontinuation of the program, the Chancellor notifies the Senior Vice President of the UNC system.
-If approved by the Board of Governors, the program is removed from the Academic Program Inventory.
-As with establishing a program, the discontinuation process may take a year or more to complete.
+Once the Provost has approved discontinuation of the program, the Associate Provost for Planning and Assessment will forward the request to GA and SACSCOC.
+Only after approval by GA and SACSCOC can a program be discontinued.
+Please note that the discontinuation process may take a year or more to complete.